GilFishman/KnightMoves/README.md

 # KnightMoves
-A program that manage Knight moves on a chess board
+A program that finds all possible Knight moves on a chess board, finds a path that covers all board, using an efficient data storage by bits manipulation.